RooCMS/RooCMS/roocms/database/README_Migrate.md

 ---

-**RooCMS Universal Migration System** - мощный и гибкий инструмент для управления структурой базы данных, созданный специально для RooCMS без использования внешних зависимостей.
+**RooCMS Universal Migration System** - this is a powerful and flexible tool for managing the structure of the database, created specifically for RooCMS without using external dependencies.

-✨ *Элегантность констант, мощь универсальности, простота использования!*
+✨ *Elegancyconstants, power of universality, simplicity of use!*